-- Enquiring of directors and inspection of policy documentation as to the Company's policies and procedures to prevent and detect fraud as well as whether they have knowledge of any actual, suspected or alleged fraud. - Reading Board minutes. - Using analytical procedures to identify any usual or unexpected relationships.
+- Enquiring of directors and inspection of policy documentation as to the Company's policies and procedures to prevent and detect fraud as well as whether they have knowledge of any actual, suspected or alleged fraud. - · Reading Board minutes. - Using analytical procedures to identify any unusual or unexpected relationships.

 As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
+This included identifying journal entries to test based on certain risk criteria and testing those journal entries.
 On this audit we do not believe there is a fraud risk related to revenue recognition because there are no revenue transactions.
 We did not identify any additional fraud risks.